ocaml/ocaml.org/data/tutorials/language/3ds_05_seq.md

 Still in the intro: for people familiar with Python, I believe it would be very useful to mention Python’s generators: OCaml sequences are similar to Python generators.
 The main difference is that each element of a Python generator is consumed only once and never seen again, while an element in an OCaml sequence can be queried several times, but is re-computed each time (more expressive but opportunity for bugs).
 Also, OCaml does not have all the convenient syntax that Python has (there is no yield in OCaml [at least, until algebraic effects land in OCaml 5!]).
 The contrast between list and Seq.t in OCaml is the same as between range and xrange in old Python 2 (or [i for i in range(100)] versus range(100) in Python 3).
 -->

-One way to look at a value of type `'a Seq.t` is to consider it as a list, with a twist when it's not empty: its tail is frozen.
+One way to look at a value of type `'a Seq.t` is to consider it as a list, but it contains a twist when it's not empty: its tail is frozen.
 To understand this analogy, consider how sequences are defined in the standard library:
 ```ocaml